WordPress/gutenberg/docs/how-to-guides/block-tutorial/extending-the-query-loop-block.md

 }
 ```

-Also note that the Query Loop block supports `'block'` as a string in the `scope` property, and it will allow the variation to be picked up after inserting the block itself.
-Read more about the Block Variation Picker [here](https://github.com/WordPress/gutenberg/blob/HEAD/packages/block-editor/src/components/block-variation-picker/README.md).

 At this point, your custom variation will be virtually indistinguishable from a stand-alone block.
 Completely branded to your plugin, easy to discover and directly available to the user as a drop in.

 ### Making Gutenberg recognize your variation